sepiropht/blog/content/posts/my-homelab.md

 This allows me to access and browse the files downloaded with Transmission from Nextcloud.
 And I do the same thing between Jellyfin and Transmission.
 So all downloaded files automatically appear in the Jellyfin library.

+I also use [Musidex](https://github.com/Uriopass/Musidex) a lot, an app that allows downloading YouTube videos and automatically converts them to mp3.
+I use it like Wallabag for long videos.
+It's made by a single developer, so the development isn't very sustained.
+I also have a modest contribution to my credit from over 2 years ago.

+It has a nice React web app, with a mobile app that allows downloading tracks for offline use.
+The backend is in Rust, so it's very light during execution, but good luck compiling it.
+I needed the 4GB Raspberry Pi for that, and even then, it took a very long time.

 ### - Wireguard

 The last on the list will be Wireguard, which I install simply thanks to [wg-easy](https://github.com/wg-easy/wg-easy).
 Installation takes 2 minutes thanks to docker-compose, and you even get a nice web interface to which you can add an authentication screen.